fabrice-programmer/remote-management-of-business-and-employee/README.md

-this is system that manage business and employee remotely you can assgin work or task to any employee or entire department you can give anauncement to business with in same software . it provide security and privacy of company help you to keep your record show performance of your worker and participation attendance
+this is system that manage business and employee remotely you can assgin work or task to any employee or entire department you can give anouncement to business with in same software . it provide security and privacy of company help you to keep your record show performance of your worker and participation attendance